-Rachel Brace is the author of the children's book 'Max's Divorce Earthquake'.
-She is a registered psychologist and co-creator and founder of SteppingThrough an educational and support web-based resource for stepparents and their partners.
-Rachel has worked extensively with children and families over many years, across a variety of settings in New Zealand, United Kingdom and Australia.
+Rachel Brace is the author of the children's book 'Max's Divorce Earthquake' and 'Harriet's Expanding Heart'.
+She is a registered psychologist, with a keen interest in stepfamilies and supporting children and families who are adjusting to divorce and shared care.
+Rachel has worked extensively with children over many years, across a variety of settings in New Zealand, United Kingdom and Australia.

-Currently, Rachel consults privately from The Relationspace in Sydney’s CBD to families on issues relating to separation and divorce, family conflict, post separation parenting, co-parenting and stepfamily living.
+Currently, Rachel consults privately from The Relationspace in Sydney’s CBD to families facing transition, loss, growth and change.
 She provides crucial support and guidance not only to children, young people and their parents, but to lawyers, judges and others who are often on the front lines of family break down.

-Rachel enjoys reading and believes that books can be a tremendous help in explaining significant life events such as divorce and separation to children and in supporting children as they confront (and cope with) challenges in their daily life.
+Rachel enjoys reading.
+She believes that books can be a tremendous help in explaining significant life events such as divorce and separation to children and in supporting children through challenges and family restructuring.
 This belief combined with her professional expertise as a psychologist is what inspires her to write stories that help encourage awareness in children and in adults of the emotions children might feel when changes happen in their family as a result of things like divorce or a parent re-partnering.

 Originally from New Zealand, Rachel now lives in Sydney with her family, which includes her beloved pet schnauzer 'Maxie'.

 You can also find Rachel on Facebook and Instagram @kinshipbooks

 At Kinship Books we know that research tells us that reading and storytelling with children from infancy through kindergarten and beyond, encourages and supports brain development and imagination, teaches children about language and emotions and empathy and strengthens their relationships.
 It can also help build resilience and mental strength.